 Soft culture plates for pleased cells

-Cells sense and respond to matrix stiffness, an effect named mechano-sensing.
-The mechanical properties of the micro-environment deeply impact cell behaviour, including transcriptional regulation3, protein synthesis4, endocytosis5, and malignant progression6.
-The failures of standard culture dishes to maintain the phenotype of many primary cells, or by appearing as wrong predictors to translate promising in vitro results into in vivo clinical and industrial models and clinical success support the evidence than these standard tools have now reached their limits.
+Up to date, cell-based assays are still performed in plastic dishes, whose rigidity is up to one billion times stiffer than the in vivo cell environment!
+The failures of standard culture dishes to maintain the phenotype of many primary cells, or by appearing as wrong predictors support the evidence than these standard tools have now reached their limits.
 Then, now,

 let’s reinvent cell culture…

 …with using soft, mechano-mimetic culture plates!

 Discher DE et al. Tissue cells feel and respond to the stiffness of their substrate.
 Science.
 2005 310:1139.

 Bouchonville N et al. AFM mapping of the elastic properties of brain tissue reveals kPa/μm gradients of rigidity.
 Soft Matter.
 2016 12:6232.